MCH Best. NPM 12: Health Care Transition

 Examples from the Field.
 There are currently 10 ESMs across all states/jurisdictions that use this strategy directly or intervention components that align with this strategy.
 Access descriptions of these ESMs through the MCH Digital Library.
 You can use these ESMs to see how other Title V agencies are addressing the NPM.
 For detailed outcomes related to each study supporting this strategy, click on the peer-reviewed evidence link above and read the "Intervention Results" for each study.

 Sample ESMs.
-Using the strategy “Create a peer support and mentorship program or adolescent advisory council to discuss issues of self-advocacy, independent behaviors, health lifestyle issues, and health care access strategies,” here are sample ESMs you can use as a model for your own measures using the Results-Based Accountability framework.
+Using the approach “Create a peer support and mentorship program or adolescent advisory council to discuss issues of self-advocacy, independent behaviors, health lifestyle issues, and health care access strategies,” here are sample ESMs you can use as a model for your own measures using the Results-Based Accountability framework.
 An example of a transition program that incorporates these functions is the Good 2 Go Transition Program (for suggestions on how to develop programs to support this strategy, see The Role of Title V in Adapting Strategies):

 Note.
 ESMs become stronger as they move from measuring quantity to measuring quality (moving from Quadrants 1 and 3, respectively, to Quadrants 2 and 4) and from measuring effort to measuring effect (moving from Quadrants 1 and 2, respectively, to Quadrants 3 and 4).